Decorating the Ritual Ship (24th October 2017)

 Before the Procession

-Temple volunteers hung lettuces on the Dragon Ship (in the afternoon, as they prepared for the Sending Off Ceremony at night).
+Temple volunteers hung lettuces on the Ritual Ship (in the afternoon, as they prepared for the Sending Off Ceremony at night).

 The Hokkien pronunciation of lettuce a homophone for “Seh Cai” which means make money.